-The health and safety of our faculty, students and staff remains at the forefront of decision-making as we prepare for a phased return to campus for Fall 2021.
-We will uphold the University’s commitment to social justice and academic excellence by aligning our plans and actions for instructional continuity with evidence-based public health guidance from the CDC and Cal/OSHA.
+The health and safety of our faculty, students and staff remain at the forefront of decision-making as we continue our phased return to campus.
+We will continue to uphold the University’s commitment to social justice and academic excellence by aligning our plans and actions for instructional continuity with evidence-based public health guidance from the CDC and Cal/OSHA.

 Health and Safety

 SF State’s cautious and robust approach to the pandemic has resulted in very few reported campus infections.
 To continue this trend and provide the safest learning and teaching environments for our students, faculty and instructional support staff, please refer to the guidelines outlined in the Health and Safety section of this website for all instructional settings.

 SF State has moved back to a primarily in-person campus.
 We have resumed all in-person activities including service learning and internships.
 The guidelines below follow the Chancellor’s Office CSU Experiential Learning during the COVID-19 pandemic policy.

 While experiential learning programs are integral to student success, our university prioritizes the health and safety of our students and community members.
 Guidelines will be updated to match the changing information landscape and public health guidance.
 Thank you for collaborating to promote safe and positive learning experiences for students and community.